The Mental Tennis Part

 Unless the player realizes the importance of the mental part of tennis, he may be caught in a never-ending loop of losing matches in critical situations or reacting too negatively to certain events that happen in the match.

 Mental preparation starts already on the practice court with various drills that improve the player's mental game.
-Then the player needs to know and apply simple but very effective ways of tennis psychology that enable him to get in the best mental state just before the match.
+Then the player needs to know and apply simple but very effective ways of sports psychology that enable him to get in the best mental state just before the match.

 The player then needs to apply these tools during the match and also know many mental tennis tips and information to be able to stay positive, giving his best and have a realistic approach to winning.